medic/cht-docs/content/en/apps/guides/hosting/self-hosting.md

 ### Clean up and re-install

-You could have missed some of the instructions above and end with a bricked setup.
-You can use the commands below to clean up and start afresh.
+If some  instructions were missed and there's a broken CHT deployment, use the commands below to start afresh:

-Stop containers:

-- `docker stop medic-os && docker stop haproxy`
+1. Stop containers:  `docker stop medic-os && docker stop haproxy`

-Remove containers:

-- `docker rm medic-os && docker rm haproxy`
+1. Remove containers: `docker rm medic-os && docker rm haproxy`

-Clean data volume:

-- `docker volume rm medic-data`
+1. Clean data volume:`docker volume rm medic-data`

     Note: Running `docker-compose -f docker-compose.yml down -v`  would do all the above 3 steps

-Prune system:

-- `docker system prune`
+1. Prune system: `docker system prune`

-After following the above commands, you can re-run docker-compose up and create a fresh install (no previous data present)

-- `docker-compose -f docker-compose.yml up -d`
+After following the above commands, you can re-run docker-compose up and create a clean install:  `docker-compose -f docker-compose.yml up -d`

 ### Port Conflicts